opensearch-project/project-website/_posts/2023-09-05-use-opensearch-benchmark-with-randomized-query-terms.md

 ## Summary

 In this post, you learned how to use `opensearch-benchmark create-workload` to read data from a running cluster, and build a test framework for that data.
-With the test framework in place, you generalized the search operation to provide a realistic set of queries by using terms from the corpus and from English language.
+With the test framework in place, you generalized the search operation to provide a realistic set of queries by using terms from the corpus and from the English language.
 You can generalize this method to pull in and randomize elements of your query to use OpenSearch Benchmark and get accurate results.